ItachiUchiha2882/JavaScript_30/06 - Type Ahead/README.md

 ## Features to add-on

 - Do fetch any live api here to keep the data updated.

+- Add facility to upload any json file and user will be able to filter data by his input variables. (looks advanced stuff though 🙃)

 - Make it responsive. 😁

 That's all folks! ❤️